Recipient of the Order of Industrial Service Merit, Bronze Tower (2021)

 Taming Value Rivalries: Peaceful Coexistence through Relational Non-domination

-Professor, Sun Yat-sen University Department of Philosophy (Zhuhai)
+Professor, Sun Yat-sen University Department of Philosophy

-Associate Professor, Department of Political Science, Korea University
+Professor, Department of Political Science, Korea University

 General Editor, Routledge Series of Political Theories in East Asian Context